pingcap/docs-tidb-operator/en/upgrade-tidb-operator.md

 Review the following items before you upgrade TiDB Operator.

-- Starting January 4, 2026, the TiDB Operator Helm chart repository domain changes from `charts.pingcap.org` to `charts.pingcap.com`.
+- Effective January 4, 2026, the TiDB Operator Helm chart repository domain changes from `charts.pingcap.org` to `charts.pingcap.com`.
 If you previously installed TiDB Operator from `charts.pingcap.org`, follow these steps to update your Helm repository configuration:

     1. Remove the old Helm repository: